 Writing the Coffee Spot has revolutionised the way I think of (and drink) filter coffee, introducing me to an amazing, delicate drink and opening my eyes to a whole new world of coffee.
 This award celebrates those Coffee Spots which have helped me on my journey.

 When you’re desperate for good coffee, stuck in a railway station is rarely the best place to be.
 But what if there was a great Coffee Spot in the station, or just outside and you didn’t know about it?
 This award is for you…

-The Saturday Supplement is the place where I write about coffee and events without writing about specific places.
+The Saturday Supplement is the place where I write about coffee, coffee kit and events without writing about specific places.
 This award recognises the best of them (note that Saturday Supplements where it’s just me writing about stuff aren’t included; this award is for the things I am writing about, not me!).